Portuguese Macau: Education

 In 1594, the Jesuits opened St. Paul's College, the first Western-style university in the East.

 In 1728, St. Joseph's Seminary and Church was founded and provided an academic curriculum equivalent to a Western university.

 In 1893, Liceu de Macau was opened, the only public Portuguese language school.
 Official teaching in Portuguese underwent reforms after the Portuguese revolution of 1911, and education in Macau experienced a great development.
 The education promoted by the Church, despite continuing with government support, evolved into private education and the private teaching in Chinese was moved from private home classes to state schools.

 According to the 1921 Yearbook, public education in Macau covered 125 secondary and primary schools, of which 2 official schools (Macao Liceu and Commercial School), 7 schools subsidized by the Government, 10 municipal schools and 4 Church schools, with a total number of 5477 students.

-In 1928, the Yuet Wah College was moved from Canton to Macau.
+In 1928, the Yuet Wah College was moved from Guangzhou to Macau.
 During the Japanese invasion of China in 1937, other private educational institutions closed their doors in mainland China and also moved to Macau.